eric-song1773/eric-song1773.github.io/essays/e11-essay.md

   - Research
 ---

-## Dumb questions don’t exist, but inefficient questions do.
+## Dumb Questions Don’t Exist, But Inefficient Questions Do

 Asking questions as much as possible is a great way to learn in a programming environment, and this type of behavior can also be applied learning anything in life in general, and students should not be afraid from asking a “dumb” question, since there are no dumb questions.
 However, there exists certain types of questions that are “ineffective”, which does not provide enough learning values from answering that question.
 One of the key factors that distinguishes the smart questions and inefficient questions comes from the purpose of why this question is asked.

-## Asking an inefficient question: google it before you post
+## Asking An Inefficient Question: Google It Before You Post It
 One of the biggest mistakes people make is asking a question that can be simply googled instead.
 Taking the example of this thread
 (https://stackoverflow.com/questions/94591/what-is-the-maximum-value-for-an-int32), The question only asks for what is the maximum value you can get from int32.
 These types of questions where questions do not invoke any type of creativity, but rather a simple “what’s the answer of this question?” does not gain any value at all,